 Executive Dean's Assistant

 519-748-5220, ext.
 3245

 The program provides the knowledge and skills necessary for a career in an intermediate-level accounting position, along with the fundamentals necessary for advancement to managerial positions.
 Graduates of this program are able to apply computer, communication, and mathematical skills and employ management accounting techniques to support accounting activities, including the maintenance of accounting records and the preparation of financial statements and individual and corporate tax returns.
 In addition, graduates are able to perform a variety of more complex functions, including applying principles of financial analysis and planning and control; using analytical and evaluation skills to support a variety of management functions; and collaborating in the design of an organization's system of internal control.
-The Chartered Professional Accountants of Canada (CPA) recognizes many courses in this program for credit towards their Advanced Certificate in Accounting and Finance (ACAF) designation.

 Current Program Design

 Full-time students are registered in a specific program design based on the year that a student begins in a program.
 Program designs contain all the required courses necessary to graduate from the program.
 Designs are evolving documents and may change from one academic year to the next.
 These changes are to reflect the industry standards and requirements for a graduate of this program.
 If a student does not graduate at the end of the designated semester for the original program design, the student is responsible for meeting any new program design changes in order to graduate.